 The power of our communication can lift spirits, minds and hearts.
 It can uphold and even reshape everything.
 So when we announce that someone or something is going to fail, it’s much more likely they will.
 But on the flip side; when we raise a person or situation up with our language, thoughts or prayers; they will be lifted.

 "Let no corrupt communication proceed out of your mouth, but that which is good to the use of edifying, that it may minister grace unto the hearers."
 Ephesians 4:29 KJV

 We can either behave like the teacher who almost kills the project, or the child who brings it to life.
 And what we practice with our mouths and writing tools, it largely defines our own souls and our own realities.
 Who, what and where you are now; it's often largely a direct result of words you’ve spoken.
 How you overcome obstacles can be a product of how you speak before you even try the hurdles.

 It’s a lot like carrying a hammer around all day and night.
 Sometimes you might drive a nail and build something good.
 Sometimes you might use it to smash a window.
 The difference between that hammer and your words; it’s not that the hammer is more effective and the words are less.
-The difference is simply that we can easily and quickly see how effective the hammer is; while the results of our words are just as real, but more illusive.
+The difference is simply that we can easily and quickly see how effective the hammer is; while the results of our words are more illusive, even though they're just as real.

 The power of Christ

 Many Christians often forget a few really important points: